Nathan Handwerker: Biography

 Handwerker was born in Galicia, a former kingdom and constituent part of the Austro-Hungarian Empire in the partitioned Poland under the Austrian rule that roughly spanned the contemporary Poland-Ukraine border.
 One of 13 children of a poor Jewish shoemaker, he immigrated to the United States in 1912.
 Handwerker found work as a delivery boy and later obtained a job slicing bread rolls at Feltman's German Gardens, a restaurant in Coney Island, Brooklyn.
 The restaurant sold franks (hot dogs) for 10 cents each.

 By one account, Handwerker was encouraged by singing waiters Eddie Cantor and Jimmy Durante to go into business in competition with Feltman's; as United Press International noted in 1974, "There are many stories about Nathan and how the business began, but this is the way he told it..."
 The company's official history does not mention the encouragement of those two entertainers.
 Nathan and Ida spent their life savings of $300 to begin the business.
 One story claims that to help build his savings faster, Handwerker's only meals were the hot dogs that he could eat at work for free.
-That same year, Handwerker and his new wife, Ida Handwerker, opened a small hot dog stand with a two-foot grill on the corner of Surf and Stillwell Avenues in Coney Island.
+In 1916 Handwerker and his new wife, Ida Handwerker, opened a small hot dog stand with a two-foot grill on the corner of Surf and Stillwell Avenues in Coney Island.
 They spiced their hot dogs with Ida's secret recipe and sold them for a nickel.

 Handwerker named his previously unnamed hot dog stand Nathan's Hot Dogs in 1921 after Sophie Tucker, then a singer at the nearby Carey Walsh's Cafe, made a hit of the song "Nathan, Nathan, Why You Waitin?"

 The food stand developed into the fast food chain Nathan's Famous, spearheaded by his son, Murray Handwerker.

 On March 23, 1974, Nathan Handwerker suffered a heart attack at his home in North Port Charlotte, Florida.
 He died March 24, 1974, per differing accounts at either St. Joseph's Hospital in Port Charlotte, Florida, or at Sarasota General Hospital, in Sarasota, Florida.
 He was buried at Mt.
 Lebanon Cemetery in Glendale, Queens, New York.

-In 2014, Famous Nathan was released, a feature length documentary film, created by a grandson of Nathan's, Lloyd Handwerker, telling the family history of Nathan's Famous.
+In 2014, Famous Nathan was released, a feature-length documentary film, created by a grandson of Nathan's, Lloyd Handwerker, telling the family history of Nathan's Famous.

-In 2016, the corner of Surf Avenue and Stillwell Avenue was co-named Nathan & Ida Handwerker Way — to honor Nathan and his wife Ida.
+In 2016, the corner of Surf Avenue and Stillwell Avenue was co-named Nathan & Ida Handwerker Way to honor Nathan and his wife Ida.